-VPK Pre- and Post-Assessment
+VPK PRE- and POST-ASSESSMENT

 During the 2012 legislative session, this VPK Assessment became mandatory as a pre- and post-assessment for all VPK providers.
 The VPK Assessment is designed as a progress monitoring tool to be administered individually by the child's VPK instructor three times during the VPK program to measure a child's progress, diagnose learning needs, set instructional goals and monitor instructional progress in the areas of phonological awareness, alphabet knowledge, oral language/vocabulary development and mathematical thinking.
+This assessment will be administered for the last time during the 2021-22 VPK program year and will be replaced by the Coordinated Screening and Progress Monitoring Program adopted during the 2021 legislative session.